 Although the album was published in black and white, there has always been some ideas for color.

 This album is not published yet.
 Information can change over time.
 This dossier will be updated when new information arrives.

 After Les Murailles de Samaris, that was drawn in color, La Fièvre d'Urbicande was made in black and white.
 At the beginning, exhausted by the very long coloring of Samaris, Schuiten intended to entrust the coloring of Urbicande to Françoise Procureur.
 Procureur is a colorist, who worked also with Alain Goffin (Le réseau Madou) and Phillipe Geluck (several Le Chat albums).

 Although she was very talented, Schuiten and Peeters soon realized that it would not work as the progress of the coloring was too slow.
 Françoise Procureur colored at least two pages in 1983, the period of the prepublication of La Fièvre d'Urbicande in (À Suivre).

-One or two chapters were conceived in the idea of color before Schuiten and Peeters decided to switch to black and white.
+A few chapters were conceived in the idea of color before Schuiten and Peeters decided to switch to black and white.
 François Schuiten oriented the drawings afterwards to be edited in black and white.
 They also changed the pagination and the length of the story.
 The length of the story was necessary to treat it as a « Roman (à Suivre) » a series that was only published in black & white by then.